TDA357 / DIT621 Databases

 Obligatory Programming Assignment

 By the end of the course, your group needs to demonstrate the complete solution to the assignment and each of the members of the group needs to individually answer some questions.
+Make sure to revise the different parts of your solution before your demo so you can properly answer our questions!

 Individual Written Exam